-Prince Philip, royally referred to as the Duke of Edinburgh, is the husband of Britain’s longest-reigning monarch, Queen Elizabeth II.
-The distinguished British Royal, whose marriage has lasted for over seven decades, has been through it all, from the reconstruction period that followed WWII to their Annus horribilis (a period that saw three of his children’s marriages rocked by divorce).
-Through thick and thin, the Queen on several occasions has been full of appreciation and praise for the support Prince Philip gives to her.
+Prince Philip, royally referred to as the Duke of Edinburgh, was the husband of Britain’s longest-reigning monarch, Queen Elizabeth II.
+The distinguished British Royal, whose marriage lasted for over seven decades, went through it all, from the reconstruction period that followed WWII to their Annus horribilis (a period that saw three of his children’s marriages rocked by divorce).
+Through thick and thin, the Queen on several occasions has been full of appreciation and praise for the support Prince Philip gave to her.

 This timeline focuses on the major moments in the life of Prince Philip, Britain’s longest-reigning royal consort and the husband of Queen Elizabeth II.